List of knot terminology

 This page explains commonly used terms related to knots.

 B

 Bend

 A bend is a knot used to join two lengths of rope.

 Bight

-A bight has two meanings in knotting.
-It can mean either any central part of a rope (between the standing end and the working end) or an arc in a rope that is at least as wide as a semicircle.
-In either case, a bight is a length of rope that does not cross itself.
-Knots that can be tied without use of the working end are called knots on the bight.
+A bight is a slack part in the middle of a rope, usually a curve or loop.
+Knots that can be tied without access to either end of the rope are called knots in the bight.
+To tie a knot with a bight is to double up the rope into a bight and then tie the knot using the double rope.

 Binding knot

 Binding knots are knots that either constrict a single object or hold two objects snugly together.
 Whippings, seizings and lashings serve a similar purpose to binding knots, but contain too many wraps to be properly called a knot.
 In binding knots, the ends of rope are either joined together or tucked under the turns of the knot.

 Bitter end

 Another term for the working end.
+In its original meaning, and still today in strict nautical meaning, the bitter end was the opposite end of a rope or cable, from the working end, and not the same.
+The name comes from the "bitts" or "cable bitts", which were fixtures comprising a pair of strongly fixed posts used on wooden sailing ships to attach the inboard end of the anchor cable.
+The outboard end of a rope or cable, on the contrary, is the "working end".
+The phrase "to reach the bitter end" is a metaphor for reaching the end of the anchor cable; paying it out until there is no more left.